The difference between Openreach and CityFibre

 CityFibre wants internet service providers (ISPs) of all sizes to have a say in what will be needed to support legacy services on the new networks, the process for mass migration of customers, and how to help customers to change providers.

 This month CityFibre announced a further £1.5 billion investment, with construction contracts for FTTP in 27 towns and cities and around three million premises.
 CityFibre says that it is moving ahead with construction plans for more than five million premises in 66 towns and cities, all of which are expected to be underway by summer 2021.
-There are also plans for another round of tenders for contracts to cover further 3 million premises that would keep the programme on track to achieve its Gigabit City target by 2025.
+There are also plans for another round of tenders for contracts to cover a further 3 million premises that would keep the programme on track to achieve its Gigabit City target by 2025.

 This month has also seen Ofcom launch a further consultation about plans for the regulation of broadband, mobile and business connections from April 2021 to March 2026.
 The government’s communications watchdog says its aim is to create an environment that will encourage investment in ultrafast broadband for all parts of the UK as well as protect customers.